AI can produce pictures but is this art?

 AI can produce pictures, but can it create art for itself?

 Photographer and artist Chen Man is CNN Style's guest editor.
-She's commissioned a series of features around the theme of visual language and imagining the future.
-JJ Charlesworth is an art critic and online editor for ArtReview.
+She has commissioned a series of features on visual language and imagining the future.
+JJ Charlesworth is an art critic and senior editor for ArtReview.

-Some of the earliest surviving cave art features images in the purest sense: pigment marks around the stencil of an outstretched human hand.
+Some of the earliest surviving cave art depicts images in the purest sense: pigment marks around the stencil of an outstretched human hand.

 Examples like this have been found across the world -- at sites in Indonesia, Argentina and France, among others -- dating back as far as 39,000 B.C.
 They're the breathtaking first examples of what we humans, even in the 21st century, still think of as art -- acts of material-shaping, image-making and self-representation.

 Creativity is something we closely associate with what it means to be human.
 But with digital technology now enabling machines to recognize, learn from and respond to humans and the world -- from digital assistants to driverless cars -- an inevitable question follows: Can machines be creative?
 And will artificial intelligence ever be able to make art?

 Artists since the 1960s have persistently explored how computers might produce art independently of humans.
 Pioneers like the Hungarian Vera Molnár created the first code-based drawing programs.
-In the 80s and 90s, the British artist William Latham applied principles from genetics and evolution in simulators which would 'evolve' animated, organic sculptural forms without human direction.
+In the 80s and 90s, the British artist William Latham applied principles from genetics and evolution in simulators that would 'evolve' animated, organic sculptural forms without human direction.

 But with the accelerating pace of research into artificial cognition backed up by vast computing power, and science's growing interest in neural networks and deep machine learning, the idea that computers might truly "create" works of art has gained currency.

 After Spotify stirred controversy by promoting obscure or pseudonymous artists who create generic music for playlists such as "Peaceful Piano" or "Ambient Chill," technology writer David Pogue asked, "Why couldn't Spotify, or any music service, start using AI to generate free music to save itself money?"
-Pogue noted Spotify's telling hire of AI researcher François Pachet, who at Sony, had been working on AI software that writes music.
+Pogue noted Spotify's telling hire of AI researcher François Pachet, who, at Sony, had been working on AI software that writes music.

 Elsewhere, the art market website Artnet reported earlier in the year that a Parisian art collector had bought an image "made by artificial intelligence" -- or rather, created using a computer program by Obvious, a French art collective whose strapline is "creativity is not only for humans."
 The software "trained" itself using a set of historical paintings for reference, before producing an image that resembles an 18th-century portrait, though it is itself entirely new.

 What lies behind this -- and many other -- recent art experiments is the use of "generative adversarial networks" (GANs).
-GANs are 'neural networks', which teach themselves through their own experimentation, rather than being programmed by humans.
+GANs are "neural networks" that teach themselves through their own experimentation, rather than being programmed by humans.
 Put simply, these systems involve two programs, one of which holds a database of something real (in this instance, pictures of old paintings) while the other produces images that try to "fool" the first into thinking that they constitute an example of what it knows.
 Gradually, the second program develops ever-more convincing (but completely invented) images in the "style" of the database examples.

 In an important example of GANs' use in art, researchers at New Jersey's Rutgers University last year published results of a study in which their machines tried to create images that humans would think of as plausible enough to be real artworks from history.
 (The most convincing results were, perhaps unsurprisingly, images that looked like contemporary abstract paintings.)